 To define Actions in Dialogflow, you create intents in your Dialogflow agent and assign them as entry points into your Action.
 You can create the following types of Actions:

 - Default Action: Every Dialogflow agent must have one and only one Action that's invoked when users ask for your Action by name (for example, "Ok Google.
 Talk to Facts about Google" or "Ok, Google.
 Let me talk to Facts about Google").

 - Additional intents to deep link into your conversation: These Actions are triggered when users invoke your Action by its name and specify an invocation phrase (for example, "talk to Facts about Google for history facts").

-See Invocation and Discovery for more information on how these invocation models work.
+See Intents and invocation for more information on how these invocation models work.

 Define a default Action

 Every Dialogflow agent must have one and only one intent that handles the GOOGLE_ASSISTANT_WELCOME event.
 This intent is triggered when users invoke your Action by its name (for example, "Ok Google, talk to Facts about Google").

 You can define the GOOGLE_ASSISTANT_WELCOME event in the following ways:

 From the intent editor on the Dialogflow console:

 - Select the intent that you want to set as the welcome event.